zorggn/zorg-fft/readme.md

 ### Info

-zfft is a fast (enough) LÖVE/luaJIT-powered rewrite of luafft by @h4rm, which in turn is an implementation of kissfft by @mborgerding.
+zfft started out as a fast (enough) luaJIT-powered rewrite of luafft by @h4rm, which in turn is an implementation of kissfft by @mborgerding; but in the end got a bit more features.

 There are two versions of this library:
 - A single file version in src/lua, which works with lua version 5.1 (and may work with others, although at least luaJIT is still recommended for performance reasons)